drone/docs.drone.io/branches.markdown

 When you setup your Github or Bitbucket repository, Drone will automatically configure a post-commit hook.
-This allows Github and Bitbucket to automatically tirgger a build every time you commit code.
+This allows Github and Bitbucket to automatically trigger a build every time you commit code.

 When Github and Bitbucket trigger builds, they provide metadata about your commit, including the *branch*.
 Drone will always execute your build for